Harry Ulinski: Professional career

-Ulinski was drafted in the fourth round of the 1950 NFL Draft by the Washington Redskins.
+Ulinski was selected in the fourth round of the 1950 NFL draft by the Washington Redskins.
 He played center for the Redskins for two years before a contract dispute with owner George Preston Marshall forced him to go to the Ottawa Rough Riders of the Canadian Football League (CFL) for the 1952 season.
 After the hiring of Curly Lambeau as head coach, Ulinski rejoined the Redskins in 1953 and played for the franchise for four more seasons.

 Personal life

 Ulinski was married to his wife, Ann, for 59 years and had two children.
 During the offseason, he usually worked as a substitute teacher, although one year he took a job digging ditches.
 After retiring from football in 1956, he lived in Louisville, Kentucky, where he worked as a salesman for Hubbell Metals and National Steel Corporation.
 He retired in the late 1980s.